mrmikardo/static-quil/README.md

 # static-quil

 A Leiningen template for generating static quil projects.
+The fresh project is initialised with an empty git repo for version control.

 ## Usage